niranjantdesai/twitter-trends-analysis-viz/README.md

 # News Trends Analysis

-The code is organize according to the following directory structure:
+The code is organized according to the following directory structure:

 `clustering_experiments`: Jupyter notebook using Python 3.6 for basic data exploration and experiments with k-means clustering on Wikipedia timeseries data